box-products/handbook/appendix-04-titles-for-ops.md

 - Pushes the whole organization forward regularly through implementing new systems and designs.
 - Writes new procedures and documentation regularly; trains others throughout the company.
 - Work is almost always free of mistakes; often helps others improve the quality of their work.
-- Completely comfortable working with all teams at SALT Insure; frequently coordinates work across teams to solve complex problems.
+- Completely comfortable working with all teams at SALT; frequently coordinates work across teams to solve complex problems.
 - When a site is down, something is broken, or work is crazy, this person is ready to save the day and lead us to a successful resolution.